vvennela/ftl/README.md

 # FTL

-**Zero-trust control plane for AI coding agents.** Run Claude Code, Codex, Aider, or Kiro inside an isolated Docker sandbox with shadow credentials, parallel adversarial testing, and human-in-the-loop approval — without ever giving the agent access to your real secrets or filesystem.
+**Zero-trust control plane for AI coding agents.** Run Claude Code, Codex, or Aider inside an isolated Docker sandbox with shadow credentials, parallel adversarial testing, and human-in-the-loop approval — without ever giving the agent access to your real secrets or filesystem.

 ---